learn-co-students/module-one-final-project-guidelines-london-web-111918/README.md

 Instructions
 ------------

-Firstly, fork and clone this repo.
+Firstly, fork and clone this repository.
 To start the program, move into the project directory in your terminal and run the command 'ruby bin/run.rb'

 Gems Used
 ---------